Our Team

 Clara Smoniewski

 Clara Smoniewski is an RNA and molecular biologist with an interest in infectious disease, particularly those that affect marginalized communities and will be impacted by climate change.
-She studied mitochondrial RNA regulation in Trypanosoma spp. in the lab of Dr. Sara Zimmer for her PhD, and now works in the Medical School, Duluth Campus as a Research Manager and Assistant Professor.
-As part of her role as Research Manager she runs the Medical Student Research Program and mentors student researchers on the Duluth Campus.
+She studied mitochondrial RNA regulation in Trypanosoma spp. in the lab of Dr. Sara Zimmer for her PhD, and now works in Biomedical Sciences Department in the Medical School, Duluth Campus as an Assistant Professor.
+She also serves as the Director of Learner Research, coordinating the Duluth Medical Student Research Program and working with student researchers on the Duluth Campus.

 Email: [email protected]